Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Custom Rules
 ------------

-Custom rules are used when the kbuild infrastructure does not provide the required support.
-A typical example is header files generated during the build process.
+Custom rules are used when the woke kbuild infrastructure does not provide the woke required support.
+A typical example is header files generated during the woke build process.
-Another example are the architecture-specific Makefiles which need custom rules to prepare boot images etc.
+Another example are the woke architecture-specific Makefiles which need custom rules to prepare boot images etc.

 Custom rules are written as normal Make rules.
-Kbuild is not executing in the directory where the Makefile is located, so all custom rules shall use a relative path to prerequisite files and target files.
+Kbuild is not executing in the woke directory where the woke Makefile is located, so all custom rules shall use a relative path to prerequisite files and target files.

 Two variables are used when defining custom rules:

 $(src)
-  $(src) is the directory where the Makefile is located.
-Always use $(src) when referring to files located in the src tree.
+  $(src) is the woke directory where the woke Makefile is located.
+Always use $(src) when referring to files located in the woke src tree.

 $(obj)
-  $(obj) is the directory where the target is saved.
+  $(obj) is the woke directory where the woke target is saved.
 Always use $(obj) when referring to generated files.
-Use $(obj) for pattern rules that need to work for both generated files and real sources (VPATH will help to find the prerequisites not only in the object tree but also in the source tree).
+Use $(obj) for pattern rules that need to work for both generated files and real sources (VPATH will help to find the prerequisites not only in the woke object tree but also in the woke source tree).

   Example::